regorxxx/Playlist-Tools-SMP/README.md

 It's impossible to offer a complete list of the things that can be done with these tools, in a few words: anything related to playlist creation, sorting, library maintenance, automation, etc. but a readme for every utility can be found using the corresponding menu (on configuration).

-The collection of scripts provided here are not only a direct replacement of [Random Pools](https://www.foobar2000.org/components/view/foo_random_pools) or [MusicIp](https://www.spicefly.com/section.php?section=musicip) but an improvement and generalization in many aspects of those tools.
+The collection of scripts provided here are not only an alternative to [Random Pools](https://www.foobar2000.org/components/view/foo_random_pools) or [MusicIp](https://www.spicefly.com/section.php?section=musicip) but an improvement and generalization in many aspects of those tools.
 To use this plugin at its best and to benefit the most from your library, you will want to make sure that your songs have the most possible information on genre, style, key, moods, etc.

 * **Macros:** allows to record and save the menus entries used, as a macro, to be called later.
 Automatic custom playlist creation and edits without limits.
 Works with all tools. (only limitation are popups, which still require user input)
 * **Dynamic Queries:** queries which adapt to the currently selected track. i.e. placeholders tags are substituted with the actual values of the currently selected track, then the query is evaluated as usual.
 Queries created this way are pretty situational, save a lot of writing time and are meant to be used by multiple playlist creation tools.